takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 [![npm version](https://img.shields.io/npm/v/@takram/three-atmosphere.svg?style=flat-square)](https://www.npmjs.com/package/@takram/three-atmosphere) [![Storybook](https://img.shields.io/badge/-Storybook-FF4785?style=flat-square&logo=storybook&logoColor=white)](https://takram-design-engineering.github.io/three-geospatial-webgpu/)

-A work-in-progress WebGPU support for `@takram/three-atmosphere`.
+Work-in-progress WebGPU support for `@takram/three-atmosphere`.

-The atmospheric model is based on Eric Bruneton's [Precomputed Atmospheric Scattering](https://ebruneton.github.io/precomputed_atmospheric_scattering/) and uses the 4D scattering LUT with a couple of improvements.
+The atmospheric model is based on Eric Bruneton's [Precomputed Atmospheric Scattering](https://ebruneton.github.io/precomputed_atmospheric_scattering/) and uses the 4D scattering LUT with several improvements.
 The key difference from the original implementation is that higher-order scattering is computed using the multiple scattering LUT proposed in Sébastien Hillaire's [A Scalable and Production Ready Sky and Atmosphere Rendering Technique](https://sebh.github.io/publications/egsr2020.pdf).
-It also raymarch inscattered light between the camera and scene objects by default, which completely eliminates artifacts due to floating-point precision.
+It also performs raymarching of inscattered light between the camera and scene objects by default, which completely eliminates artifacts due to floating-point precision.

 Once all packages support WebGPU, the current implementation of the shader-chunk-based architecture will be archived and superseded by the node-based implementation.